Swenson Summer Research Fellowships

-- If you are planning on submitting an application, please let the OURCS know via email as early as possible.
+- If you are planning to submit an application, please let the OURCS know via email as early as possible.
 This is not binding, but rather to give us a rough idea of how many applications we can anticipate.

-- Faculty must submit the following information in a MS Word document to the Office of Undergraduate Research and Creative Scholarship (OURCS@callutheran.edu) by 5:00 pm on March 1st.
+- Faculty must submit the following information in a MS Word document to the Office of Undergraduate Research and Creative Scholarship (OURCS@callutheran.edu) by 5:00 pm on March 1.
+Please note that this year March 1 falls on a Saturday; the application review process will begin on Sunday.
+Applications received after the deadline will be considered only if funds remain after all other projects are evaluated.
 The application document must include:

 (2) Nominating Faculty Member

-(4) Grade point average in discipline of study
+(4) Student's grade point average in discipline of study

-(5) Previous research experience - state specific projects and their context (e.g. class)
+(5) Student's previous research experience – state specific projects and their context (e.g. class)

 (7) A 1-2 page description of the research project that the student intends to conduct during the summer.

-The student needs to address both the specifics of the proposed research as well as the broad context of the proposed work.
+The student must address both the specifics of the proposed research as well as the broad context of the proposed work.
 The specific purpose of the study and the methods must be explicitly stated.
 Vague proposals will be denied.
-It must be clear that the student is capable of ownership of this project and that the project is not simply an extension of the faculty member's research.
+It must be clear that the student is capable of ownership of this project and that the project is not simply the faculty member's research.
 It is fine for the project to be related to the faculty's research (in fact, preferable if it is!), but the student cannot simply be a research assistant for the faculty member.

 (9) Estimated consumable cost and explanation of these costs – there is funding for an average of about $500 per project.
 Specific details (items, costs and justification) must be given.

-(11) Listing of previous Swenson Summer Research Fellowship students you have mentored (include those you have mentored and co-mentored).
-Next to each students name, indicate the outcome of the project – was it presented off campus?
+(11) List previous Swenson Summer Research Fellowship students the faculty member has mentored or co-mentored.
+Next to each student's name, indicate the outcome of the project – was it presented off campus?
 If so, where and when?
 Have the results been written up and submitted to a journal?
 If so, when and what journal?
 For both presentations and publications, please send electronic copies of the abstracts/manuscripts.
-We would like to collect these and send them along to Mr. and Mrs. Swenson.

 - Previous project outcomes will be considered in the overall selection process with priority given to those previous projects that resulted in discipline-specific conference presentations or publications.